java-native-access/jna/www/ReleasingJNA.md

   JNA's native API has been changed (i.e. md5 changed).
 Bump JNA minor version if its Java API has changed significantly or incompatibly.

-* If native changes have been made, run `ant dist` target on each target platform, pushing the resulting target-specific jar file to master.
+* If native changes have been made, run `ant native` target on each target platform, pushing the resulting target-specific jar (in lib/native) file to master.

-* Run `ant clean dist` target.
+* Run `ant clean dist` target on a fully up-to-date checkout with no modifications.
 Commit and push generated files in dist, except for a platform specific jar: "&lt;os>-&lt;arch>.jar".
   You will also see differences in the pom-*.xml files and src/.../Native.java.
 Commit and push these also.
-Do not commit the altered platform specific jar "&lt;os>-&lt;arch>.jar" in lib/native/.

 * Update Javadoc
   Check out gh-pages branch, copy latest doc/javadoc into <version>/javadoc,